RosalieZhu/DL-Lung_Nodule_Segmentation/README.md

 # DL-Lung_Nodule_Segmentation
-### This is a repository for course project in Columbia University
+### This is a repository for deep learning course project in Columbia University

 Team R&R: Nanyan "Rosalie" Zhu & Chen "Raphael" Liu